-Like antibiotic resistant strains of bacteria give nightmares to medical epidemiologists, modular malware systems are doing the same to cyber defenders.
-New variations of modular malwares are appearing weekly, if not daily.
+Like antibiotic-resistant strains of bacteria give nightmares to medical epidemiologists, modular malware systems are doing the same to cyber defenders.
+New variations of modular malware are appearing weekly, if not daily.
 They are designed to target Linux and Windows Servers.
-Xbash, AdvisorsBot, and Marap are a few examples of a modular malwares that doubled in 2018 and will further accelerate in 2019.
+Xbash, AdvisorsBot, and Marap are a few examples of a modular malware that doubled in 2018 and will further accelerate in 2019.

 Discover, Compromise and Execute...

 Malware systems discover new targets via port scanning of Internet-facing servers.
 Once in, a module scans for other targets within the intranet.
 These modules have advanced from simple IP/port scanning to now include URI scanning.
 Newer modules can potentially scan for other criteria and do so more quietly.
 This will make network-based detection and network isolation even more difficult.

 These tools relentlessly and mercilessly exploit the mistakes of IT/Sec-Ops personnel: missing software patches, weak passwords, poor network segmentation, etc. These self-updating tools can also readily use a module for zero-day exploits.
 So, even a mistake-free environment is vulnerable.

 Using various methods, malware compromises a legitimate app on the server (IIS, Apache, Redis, Hadoop, ActiveMQ, MySQL, MongoDB, etc).
 Once in, they utilize obscure script tools and polymorphic executables on the server to evade detection tools.
 They use tactics designed to evade EDR/behavior analytics and trick machine learning models.
 Most anti-exploit controls are too generic to prevent app exploitation.
 Evolving malware use elevated privileges to uninstall security tools and hide their processes via rootkit tactics.